Product documentation

 Banking Overview

 Standard Microsoft Dynamics 365 for Finance and Operations enables users to import bank statements, like the MT940 and CAMT053 files.
 But the system does not help the user to settle these with outstanding invoices.
 As a result, after importing a bank statement, settlement is still a time consuming manual activity.
-With the reconciliation function of Dynamics Banking the user only has to focus on the exceptions as the system will try to settle the payments automatically.
+With the reconciliation function of Banking the user only has to focus on the exceptions as the system will try to settle the payments automatically.

 The primary process consists of these steps: